-The deadline for fall admission is December 1; there is no spring admission.
+The deadline for fall admission is December 1.
 We encourage applicants who are interested in the program to complete their application and have all credentials, including letters of recommendation uploaded before this deadline if possible.
+The Admissions Committee begins reviewing applications as they are completed.
 The application is available online.

 Applicants will be required to supply the following items: